-H5: ERROR PREVENTION
+H5: error prevention

-• Even better than good error messages is a careful design which prevents a problem from occurring in the first place.
-Either eliminate error-prone conditions or check for them and present users with a confirmation option before they commit to the action.

-modern widgets: only "legal commands" selected, or "legal data" entered
+- try to make errors impossible - Even better than good error messages is a careful design which prevents a problem from occurring in the first place.
+Either eliminate error-prone conditions or check for them and present users with a confirmation option before they commit to the action. - modern widgets: only "legal commands" selected, or "legal data" entered